-Taught students (including Undergraduate Levels 4, 5 and 6), you may be required to grant to the University an irrevocable royalty-free licence to use the work, or any part of it, for non-commercial purposes including academic teaching and research.
+You may be required to grant to the University an irrevocable royalty-free licence to use the work, or any part of it, for non-commercial purposes including academic teaching and research.
 External third party organisations may also require rights to use the work created if the intellectual property has been created as part of a collaborative arrangement.
 You will be informed at the outset of the collaborative arrangement what rights to your intellectual property the external third party may require, and you will be given the opportunity to withdraw from the arrangement if you choose not to accept their proposal.